bermane/ontario-inventory/docs/02-Project-Details.md

 * Integrate and refine photo interpreted attributes and LiDAR

-* Develop object-based image assesment techniques to use with LiDAR for species identification
+* Develop object-based image assessment techniques to use with LiDAR for species identification

 * Deliver open source code and methods